 - 1 cup chewing-tobacco juice

 Wait!
 You don’t have to start chewing and spitting to make this recipe.
 Sneak into the store and buy a container of chewing tobacco.
-Dump it into an old nylon stocking, tie it off and steep uncovered in one quart of boiling water until the water turns disgustingly brown.
-Put a cup of it along with the other ingredients into your trusty 20-gallon hose-end sprayer; fill balance of jar with warm water and apply to about 2,500 sq. ft.
+Dump it into an old nylon stocking or large coffee filter, tie it off and steep uncovered in one quart of boiling water until the water turns disgustingly brown.
+Put a cup of it along with the other ingredients into your trusty 20-gallon hose-end sprayer*; fill balance of jar with warm water and apply to about 2,500 sq. ft.
 Keep the kids and pets away while applying.
 Any remaining mix or tobacco juice should be clearly labeled and kept out of reach of children.